 As always, it’s a good idea to know what comes packed in with any drone.
 The Force F100 Ghost includes everything you need for basic flight, as well as a few extras that will help you to keep the drone in the air longer.
 The box includes:

 The Force1 F100 Ghost is a fully-featured drone that relies heavily on its GoPro functionality and stunt controls.
-It provides a straightforward flying experience that has provoked relatively few complaints among its users.
+If you enjoy drones with GoPro cameras, you can also check out the DJI Phantom Aerial UAV Drone Quadcopter for GoPro.
+The F100 Ghost provides a straightforward flying experience that has provoked relatively few complaints among its users.
 The F100 Ghost packs everything a pilot needs for a mid-range drone experience.
-Have you flown the F100 Ghost?
-Do you agree with our verdict?
-Let us know about your experience with the drone.
+Have you flown the F100 Ghost before?
+Let us know about your experience with the drone in a comment below!